 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Day 1 - Failte to Ireland

-Arrival at Shannon Airport.
-You will be transferred to your booked guesthouse or hotel in the Whitegate/Mountshannon area at the shores of scenic Lough Derg.
+Arrival at Shannon Airport and transfer to the guesthouse or hotel in the Whitegate/Mountshannon area on the shores of scenic Lough Derg.
 The transfer from Shannon to Whitegate approximately 1.5 hours.
-You will be staying here for the first four nights.
-On the arrival day you can just relax and recover from your journey, or take a stroll on the well mapped nearby East Clare Walking Trail.
-For the more adventurous among you, there is also the possibility to go on a guided boat tour to the historical Holy Island with its monastic settlement of the 9th century (approximately 10 Euros).
-In the evening, you will get to know all your fellow riders for this week.
-You will have dinner in the tastefully restored 300 year old farmhouse by candlelight and open turf fire.
+Guests will be staying here for the first four nights.
+On the arrival day riders can just relax and recover from your journey, or take a stroll on the well mapped nearby East Clare Walking Trail.
+For the more adventurous there is also the possibility to go on a guided boat tour to the historical Holy Island with its monastic settlement dating back to the 9th century (approximately 10 Euros).
+Enjoy dinner in the tastefully restored 300-year old farmhous with the fellow riders for the journey.

 Day 2 - Binor Ride